ErpNetDocs/webclient/introduction/how-to/functional-panels/product-supply.md

 # How to use the Product supply panel

+The "Supply Methods" panel is introduced in the WEB client to improve procurement accuracy and inventory management across different stores and suppliers.

+The panel lists the currently active products available for delivery to the Selected store, filtered according to the "Product Supply Method" criteria and specific document-related filters and offers automated suggestions for replenishing quantities for the particular product.

+This provides a real-time approach to replenishing the active product assortment for each supplier and store, reducing reliance on complex algorithms or manual calculations.
+Additionally, it helps minimize errors, such as ordering products from the wrong supplier or requesting items that should not be ordered.

-For **purchase**, **transfer**, and **work order** documents, there's a functional panel called **Product Supply**.
+The panel is accessible within **purchase**, **transfer**, and **work order** documents, with filters applied based on the relevant document data:

-It displays a list of currently active products available for delivery for a specific store in a particular enterprise company.

-* For purchase orders, this list is filtered by the **Supplier** field.
+* For purchase orders, the list is filtered by the **Supplier** field.
 * For transfer orders, it is filtered by the **FromStore** field.
 * For work orders, the list is filtered by the **DefaultStore** field.

 ### Navigation

-To reveal the **Product supply** panel, you need to open the document form of either a purchase, a transfer, or a work order.
+To show the **Product supply** panel, you need to open the document form of either a purchase, a transfer, or a work order.

 Then, choose **Product supply** from the list of **Functional panels** found within the **Menu** button.